CKiilu/knut-site/README.md

 # knut-site
-Redesign of the Kenya Natinoal Teachers Union website
+Redesign of the Kenya National Teachers Union website